KXSM: History

 In March 1999, the station revamped its lineup, replacing Sandy Shore and Christopher with live DJ's Jae Jae (middays) and Maverick (afternoons).
 Prior to KCDU, Maverick worked at crosstown KDON-FM for two years.
 When the new KDON PD (Danny Ocean) came in, he fired Maverick.
 10 minutes later, Mav was back on the air at CD93 doing afternoons and soon became the assistant program director.
 Jae Jae became famous for her "I'm outtie like a belly-button" sign-off phrase, and great stunts like the walk from Monterey to Santa Cruz for a Children's care center in Santa Cruz.

 Several programming changes also occurred in March 1999.
 The first was "10-in-a-row's" - where the station now played 10 songs each hour non-stop without commercials.
 The second was a new program called "Underground Planet", hosted by Sini Man.
 "UP" highlighted non-mainstream artists such as Rufus Wainwright, Fleming & John, and Vertical Horizon.
 The show aired 10-12 weeknights.
 Finally, the station dropped some of its most pop-leaning artists (including Ace of Base), and shifted back to a true Modern Adult Contemporary station.

 In December 1999, Sini Man retired from radio to pursue other interests including his singing career.

 In January 2000, the station adopted new sonic imaging with the "Modern Music" slogan.
 In May 2000, the station moved to NuWave's new radio facility in Monterey, and began using a new music library.
 "10-in-a-row's" were dropped at this point in favor of a 3-stopset music hour.

 All NuWave stations were sold to Mapleton Communications in Spring 2002.
 After being sold, the station immediately dropped the "Underground Planet" program.
 The playlist also shifted to a more Hot Adult Contemporary blend, which included current songs by LeAnn Rimes and Jennifer Love Hewitt.
 The 80's songs also changed to include more Bon Jovi and Def Leppard, and the "80's New-Wave" Saturday night show was subsequently dropped.

-Rhythmic CHR era (2003–2004)

 On February 28, 2003, KCDU switched callsigns to KBTU and flipped to Rhythmic CHR, branded as 93.5 The Bomb.